Zachary J. Daly

 Susanna M. Fultz

 As an employment law counselor, Susanna advises clients on matters relating to the American with Disabilities Act, Fair Labor Standards Act, performance and conduct related issues, workplace harassment investigations, state and federal discrimination regulations and more.
 She helps employers manage their internal operations to ensure best practices in accordance with state and federal employment laws and regulations.
+For example, Susanna regularly drafts documents such as handbooks and employee policies.

 In her employment litigation practice, Susanna represents employers on matters ranging from non-compete agreements, separation and severance agreements, employment contracts and discrimination matters.
 She has experience practicing before state and federal court, the Pennsylvania Human Relations Commission and the Equal Employment Opportunity Commission.

+Susanna takes pride in offering ethical and effective legal counsel to achieve the best outcomes for her clients.
+She is also responsive to client inquiries, ensuring timely communication and exceptional service throughout the process.
 In addition to counseling employers, Susanna is involved with the Berks County Bar Association as chair of its employment law section.
 She frequently presents on a variety of employment law matters such as wage and hour issues and workplace harassment investigations.

 Susanna is a graduate of the University of Delaware and Washington & Lee University School of Law.
 While in law school, Susanna interned at the United Nations in Vienna, Austria, and participated in several international clinics in Europe and Asia.
 After graduating from law school, Susanna served as a judicial law clerk to the Hon.
 A. Joseph Antanavage and then to the Hon.
 James M. Lillis in the Berks County Court of Common Pleas.
 She joined private practice in 2018.
+Susanna and her husband reside in Reading.
+She enjoys sports and hiking and loves to travel.

 PRESENTATIONS